 As far as I am concerned spirituality is ultimately about freedom, beauty, truth and love.

-We cannot be cultivating these things in the world when half the population is systemically abused and oppressed, because of their gender.
+We cannot be cultivating these things in the world when half the population is systemically abused and oppressed because of their gender, and the other half are not allowed to be vulnerable.

-Thinking more loving thoughts alone isn’t going to change that.
+Thinking more loving thoughts alone isn’t going to change this dynamic.

-Spirituality needs to give us the tools to face this truth and find loving ways to create more freedom and beauty in the world by integrating our darkness, rather than turning away from it.
+Spirituality needs to give people the tools to face this truth and find loving ways to create more freedom and beauty in the world by integrating their darkness, rather than turning away from it.

 The first step of this is recognising how disempowering some of the ways that spirituality is taught can be and consider how instead it can be used to create more space for the realness of these issues.